zokier a year ago

 https://youtube.com/shorts/_Rruxxrz9nY

-• foobarbecue 2 days ago
+• foobarbecue a year ago

 Interesting.
 I wonder why the five pentagons were needed.
 Is that because hat can't tile a sphere?
 Or some other requirement when assembling the ball?

-• gilleain 2 days ago
+• gilleain a year ago

 Well you cannot tile a sphere with just hexagons, you need a minimum of 5 pentagons.